surveyjs/survey-analytics/docs/get-started.md

 ---
 title: Add SurveyJS Dashboard to Your JavaScript Application
-description: Learn how to add SurveyJS Dashboard to your JavaScript application with this comprehensive step-by-step tutorial.
+description: Learn how to add SurveyJS Dashboard to your application with this comprehensive step-by-step tutorial.
 Enhance your self-hosted surveying tool with powerful survey analytics capabilities.
 ---

 # Get Started with SurveyJS Dashboard